AdobeDocs/workfront.en/help/quicksilver/wf-api/api/update-default-api-versioning.md

 Consider the following when working with the Workfront Default API:

 * After the 23.2 release, the default version of the API will be set to the most recent version.
 Any API call without the version specified will use the default version.
 Each time Workfront releases a new version of the API, the default version will be updated to the latest version. **Therefore, after a new version of the Workfront API is released, any API calls that use the default version should be checked to make sure that the functionality is still supported**.
-*  If your organization is currently using the deprecated Default API, your Workfront administrator has received an Annoucement Center message with further instructions regarding the Default API.
+*  If your organization is currently using the deprecated Default API, your Workfront administrator has received an Announcement Center message with further instructions regarding the Default API.
 * <span class="preview">The Default API in the Preview environment is currently set to the most recent version.
 The Default API in the Production environment will be set to the most recent version after the 23.2 release,</span>

 To see the most recent version of the API,  see [API versioning and support schedule](../../wf-api/api/api-version-support-schedule.md).